brndnCS/Audio_Summarization/README.md

 How it works (a simple summary): <br />
-A user will input a URL to a YouTube video of their choice.
-Using the Pytube library, a local download of that video's audio file will occur.
+A user will input a URL of a YouTube video of their choice.
+Using the Pytube library, a local download of that video's audio file will then occur.
 That audio file will then be transcribed using OpenAI's speech recognition model known as "whisper".
-After transcription, the OpenAI API is utilized to summarize that chunk of text, which is then outputted for the user to see.
-A .txt file of both the original transcription and its respective summary will also be locally downloaded. <br /><br />
+After transcription, the OpenAI API will be utilized to summarize that chunk of text; that summary is then outputted for the user to see.
+A '.txt' file of both the original transcription and its respective summary will also be downloaded locally. <br /><br />

-How to start: <br />
+How to start (a guide): <br />
+As of right now, Python 3.11 is the latest version of Python supported by OpenAI's whisper. <br />
+This version of Python also happens to be supported by the other modules imported as well. <br />
-To get started, some modules have to be installed prior to its usage -> <br />
+Initially, some packages have to be installed prior to its usage (pip) -> <br />
 // pip install openai // https://pypi.org/project/openai/ <br />
 // pip install pytube // https://pypi.org/project/pytube/ <br />
 // pip install pytubefix // https://pypi.org/project/pytubefix/ <br />
 // pip install openai-whisper // https://pypi.org/project/openai-whisper/ for the initial set-up <br />
-// You will also need to get an API key from OpenAI. <br /><br />
+// You will also need to purchase an API key from OpenAI. // https://openai.com/api/ <br />
+// Then download the 'main' folder, run 'main.py', and input the URL of your YouTube video. <br /><br />

 Possible modification(s) one can make: <br />